Automorphism groups of graphs of bounded Hadwiger number: Babai's conjectures

 \begin{claimproof} Consider the natural homomorphism $g\colon\aut(G)\to\aut(G^*)$ with image $\Delta^* \coloneqq g(\Delta) \leq\aut(G^*)$.
 Note that $\Delta^*\leq\aut(G^*)$ is transitive.
 Since $\Delta^*$ is a homomorphic image of~$\Delta$, all prime factors of $|\Delta^*|$ are greater than $\alpha_h$.
 Moreover, the factor graph $G^*$ is a minor of $G$, and thus it is $K_{h+1}$-minor free as well.
 Thus, \cref{claim:cycle} also holds for $G^*$ and $\Delta^*$.
 For this reason, the image of $E_0$ in $G^*$ is a disjoint union of cycles.
 However, by the definition of $\hat E$, it must be one single cycle (otherwise $E_0$ would have been added to~$\hat E$).
 This shows the desired cyclic ordering of the connected components in $\CZ$.

 In order to show that $E_0$ induces a matching, we consider the bipartite graph that is induced by $E_0$ on two consecutive connected components $Z_i,Z_{i+1}$.
 On the one hand, all vertices in this bipartite graph have degree at most 1 (by \cref{claim:cycle}).
+(We use here that~$n> 2$ since~$n\geq \max\{\alpha_h,2\}$.)
 On the other hand, there are no isolated vertices since each vertex in $Z_i\cup Z_{i+1}$ is adjacent to some edge in $E_0$ (by transitivity of $\Delta$). \end{claimproof}

 By \cref{claim:match}, the factor graph $G^*$ contains an edge $\Delta^*$-orbit that is a cycle.
 We say that a connected component $Z$ \emph{has a spanning cycle} if there is an edge $\Delta$-orbit that induces a cycle on $Z$.